(This article was first published on "R-bloggers" via Tal Galili in Google Reader, and kindly contributed to R-bloggers)

 Still, it’s a great experiment.
 What would be really nice is a time series plot averaging over top ten songs from each year.
 Maybe I’ll get to work on that tonight before bed.

-To leave a comment for the author, please follow the link and comment on his blog: "R-bloggers" via Tal Galili in Google Reader.
+To leave a comment for the author, please follow the link and comment on their blog: "R-bloggers" via Tal Galili in Google Reader.